leonidkit/circuitbreaker/README.md

 Implementation of the Circuit Breaker pattern.
 Implemented using the `sync/atomic` package.

 ### Features:
-* Use `Interval` to set the interval after which it will cleal counters.
+* Use `Interval` to set the interval after which it will clear counters.
 Default store all counters of requests (successful, throtlled, etc.).
 * Use `Timeout` to set the interval after which it will switch to the HalfClosed state.
 Default 1 second.
 * Use `Treshold` to set threshold value for consecutive errors.
 Default 1.
 * Use `MaxRequests` to set value for max request number in state HalfClosed.